Do Weight-Loss Shakes Really Work?

 So, are there any benefits and drawbacks to consuming weight-loss shakes?
 We interviewed several dietitians for their input.

 The pros of weight-loss shakes

-"Using weight-loss shakes helps simplify the decisions you need to make about what to eat and can reduce time needed to prepare meals," Delahanty says.
+"Using weight-loss shakes helps simplify the decisions you need to make about what to eat and can reduce [the] time needed to prepare meals," Delahanty adds.

-This is because the shakes provide fewer calories than what someone would normally consume at a meal.
-"A caloric deficit, regardless of how it is achieved, can stimulate weight loss, and many individuals find that replacing meals and/or snacks with weight-loss shakes allows them to do that," says Cara Harbstreet, M.S., R.D., L.D., of Street Smart Nutrition.
+This is because the shakes provide fewer calories than someone normally consumes at a meal.
+"A caloric deficit, regardless of how it is achieved, can stimulate weight loss...and many individuals find that replacing meals and/or snacks with weight-loss shakes allows them to do that," says Cara Harbstreet, M.S., R.D., L.D., of Street Smart Nutrition.

 A 2018 study found that weight-loss shakes might lead to more weight loss than a meal with the same number of calories.
 When obese individuals replaced all their meals with weight-loss shakes for three weeks, they lost more than twice the amount of weight as obese men and women who consumed the same number of calories but through food.
 Those who drank the shakes also had reduced food cravings.
 Weight-loss shakes can also help individuals with type 2 diabetes lose weight.